In this post “ISO 9001 Clauses Explained” we dive into Quality Policy & Objectives.

 ISO 9001:2015 5.2 Policy

 The objectives are not simply a listing of all KPI’s and measurements.
-Like KPI’s the objectives must be measurable.
+Like KPI’s, the objectives must be measurable.
 The “best” does not count, decreasing nonconformities by itself is not measurable.
-An example of a poor objective might include one such as “decrease in nonconformities”.
+“A decrease in nonconformities” is an example of a poor objective.
 While admirable, it is not measurable, and objectives must be measurable.
 Even if we were to add a clear measure, such as decrease in nonconformities of 10% annually, the end result of a decrease in nonconformities should only be a sustainable objective for a short period of time.
 Conceivable at some point in time, defects will be so low that it is no longer a good objective.
 At this time, a new objective must be developed and implemented.
-While the objectives should not be brand new each year, over the course of time the objectives should be updated by management (and reviewed in the management review) to be consistent with the context and strategic direction of the organization.
+While the objectives should not be brand new each year, over the course of time the objectives should be updated by management, and reviewed in the management review, to be consistent with the context and strategic direction of the organization.

 A better objective may be to maintain a rework level of less than X percentage points, or maintain customer satisfaction rate of greater than X value.
-The objectives are here to affectively serve as a litmus test of the success or failure of the management system.
-Keep in mind as objectives are developed that oftentimes financial incentives for team members are tied to these objectives, and if financial incentives for team members are not tied to these objectives the success or failure of their external audit and continued certification to management system will largely ride on these objectives.
+The objectives are here to effectively serve as a litmus test of the success or failure of the management system.
+Keep in mind as objectives are developed that, oftentimes, financial incentives for team members are tied to these objectives.
+If financial incentives for team members are not tied to these objectives, the success or failure of the external audit and continued certification to management system will largely ride on these objectives.
 Selection of objectives that serve as a litmus test for the success of the management system and of the success of the management system towards the company’s goals and vision is ideal.

 6.2.1 The organization shall establish quality objectives at relevant functions, levels and processes